 The laboratory science General Education Requirement

 Majors preparing for graduate school in physics will probably take more courses in physics than the required minimum.
-PHYS 425, 430, 440, and 460 are recommended for all such students.
-Other departmental offerings (PHYS 340, 500-570) are appropriate for students with particular interests in the topics of those courses.
-All students contemplating graduate studies in physics should seek opportunities at Lawrence or elsewhere for full-time research during the summer after the junior year (or earlier).
+PHYS 430, 440, and 460 are recommended for all such students.
+Other departmental offerings (PHYS 340, 410, 500-570) are appropriate for students with particular interests in the topics of those courses.
+All students contemplating graduate studies in physics should undertake at least one term of independent study/ research in the senior year and/or seek opportunities at Lawrence or elsewhere for full-time research during the summer after the junior year.
 Students contemplating graduate studies in physics should discuss their plans early and often with members of the department.

 Recommended courses outside the department